jagi/meteor-astronomy/README.md

 });
 ```

-As you can see, we use `Astronomy.Type` method that gets type definition as the only parameter.
+As you can see, we use the `Astronomy.Type` method that gets a type definition as the only parameter.
 You have to provide two required attributes in this definition.
 The first one is the name of the type, that will be used in the field definition.
-The second one is the cast function, that have to return converted value.
+The second one is the cast function, that have to return a converted value.

 ##### Setters and getters

 Each fields defined in the schema has its own setter and getter functions.
-Let's take example.
+Let's take an example.

 ```js
 Post = Astronomy.Class({